What Are Harassment Charges?

 Depending on the violation, the charge may be civil or criminal.
-Criminal cases can end with a misdemeanor or felony conviction, and can be punishable by prison time.
+Criminal cases can end with a misdemeanor or felony conviction and can be punishable by prison time.
 A harassment charge is a legal charge filed against someone who intimidates, threatens, stalks, or otherwise makes another person feel unsafe or annoyed.
-This charge may also be filed against someone who steals personal information, snoops, or invades other people’s privacy. you should know How To Press Harassment Charges in advance .
+This charge may also be filed against someone who steals personal information, snoops, or invades other people’s privacy. you should know how to press criminal harassment charges in advance.

 If you believe that you are being harassed, you should report it to the police and ask that criminal charges be instituted.
 If the harassment is extreme and you believe that you are in danger of imminent harm, immediately.
 If you have been harassed, you can either go to the police station and make a report in person, or you can call the non-emergency number for your local police department to report the harassment.
 Every state defines harassment differently, so you will need to determine if the behavior constitutes harassment in your state.